User IDs

 As email addresses have to be in angle brackets, they are identifiable.
 Other use cases may have different conventions.

-User IDs can be added to a key at any time, they don't have to be all present at the time of a keys generation.
+User IDs can be added to a key at any time; they don't have to be all present at the time of a key's generation.

-as a User ID and publish it's certificate.
-How to validate the authenticity - the soundness of the claim - is described in chapter Authenticating certificates.
+User IDs are claims—anyone can create a key containing <alice@example.com> as a User ID and publish its certificate.
+How to validate the authenticity—the veracity and trustworthiness of the claim—is described in Authenticating certificates.